FrenkelS/Doom8088/README.md

  - No multiplayer
  - No PWADs
  - No screen resizing
- - No mouse and joystick support
+ - No joystick support
+ - Mouse support
  - PC speaker sound effects
  - Rotating overlaid automap
  - Supports only Doom 1 Episode 1